Orbital Stability of First Laplacian Eigenstates for the Incompressible Euler Equation on a Flat 2-Torus: Introduction

-\item[(3)] \emph{Application of a Burton-type stability criterion.} In the spirit of Burton \cite{BAR}, it can be shown that the set of maximizers of $E$ relative to $\mathcal R_{\bar\omega}$ is stable under the Euler dynamics (see Proposition \ref{propbsc} in Section \ref{sec23}).
-Combining the previous two steps, we conclude that the translational orbit $\mathcal O_{\bar\omega}$ is also stable under the Euler dynamics. \end{itemize} The above approach is also effective for addressing the stability of Laplacian eigenstates in other symmetric domains, such as a disk \cite{Wdisk}, a rotating sphere \cite{CWZ}, and a finite periodic channel \cite{Wchanl}.
+Note that the above approach is also effective for addressing the stability of Laplacian eigenstates in other symmetric domains, such as a disk \cite{Wdisk}, a rotating sphere \cite{CWZ}, and a finite periodic channel \cite{Wchanl}.
 In addition, this approach can yield $L^p$-stability, which seems difficult to achieve using the methods in \cite{ElCPAA,WS99}.

-Finally, we note that the stability of any single first eigenstate remains open.
-In fact, it is impossible to distinguish between any two states in $\mathcal O_{\bar\omega}$ using only the conservation laws (C1) and (C2).
+Finally, we emphasize that the stability of an individual representative, without quotienting out translations, remains an open problem.
+Indeed, it is impossible to distinguish between two states in $\mathcal O_{\bar\omega}$ using only the conservation laws (C1) and (C2).
 See also \cite{ElCPAA} for a more detailed discussion of this issue.

 This paper is organized as follows.
-In Section~\ref{sec2}, we provide some preliminaries that will be used in what follows.
-In Section~\ref{sec3}, we give the proof of Theorem \ref{thm1}.
-Section \ref{sec4} presents an interesting rigidity result, which is independent of the main theorem.
-Some lemmas are proved in the three appendices for clarity.
+In Section~\ref{sec2}, we present some preliminary results that will be used throughout the paper.
+In Section~\ref{sec3}, we prove Theorem~\ref{thm1}.
+Section~\ref{sec4} establishes an interesting rigidity result that characterizes the borderline case of Arnold-stable states.
+For clarity, the proofs of several lemmas are deferred to the three appendices.